An Overview of our Academic programs

 YIS is truly an exciting school to be involved with as it continues to meet the challenges of the 21st century.
 At the heart of our mission, values and aims are the welfare and education of all our students.
 We strive to remain at the cutting edge of new educational developments while at the same time maintaining a caring and nurturing environment for all our learners and teachers.
 Closely aligned to and interwoven in our mission and vision is our curriculum, the tool that propagates the ‘who’ (our students), the ‘what’ (our standards and benchmarks), the ‘why’ (our mission and philosophy), the ‘how’ (our management, leadership, culture, teachers and resources) and the ‘whether’ (the direction our students pursue through a clearly articulated assessment structure, and what we want our students to reach and become).

-We pride ourselves in the academic programs we offer at YIS, providing a source ‘for’ and ‘of’ learning from our Early Learning Center right through to grade 12, with a focus on concepts, skills and processes.
+At YIS, we consider learning to be a developmental process that changes our thinking and behaviors, enabling us to acquire skills, knowledge and attitudes while providing a catalyst for creativity, critical thinking and independent reasoning.
+We pride ourselves in the academic programs we offer, providing a source ‘for’ and ‘of’ learning from our Early Learning Center right through to grade 12, with a focus on concepts, skills and processes.
 Through the programs of the International Baccalaureate and the IB Learner Profile, it is hoped our students will become at ease with the world they live in and develop into internationally-minded, global citizens so important in our societies and cultures.
 To help our students aspire to these hopes, dreams and dispositions, we offer a vast array of opportunities at YIS through the written, taught and assessed curricula, as well as from our wide range of activities and outreach programs both locally and globally, and culminating in the IB Diploma and our enterprising new Global Citizen Diploma.

 Our Academic Programs